oracle/oracle-database-operator/docs/sharding/provisioning/system_sharding/ssharding_provisioning_with_notification_using_oci_notification.md

   * To understand the Pre-requisite of Database and Global Data Services docker images, refer [Oracle Database and Global Data Services Docker Images](../../README.md#3-oracle-database-and-global-data-services-docker-images)
   * In case you want to use the [Oracle Database 23ai Free](https://www.oracle.com/database/free/get-started/) Image for Database and GSM, then you will need to add the additional parameter `dbEdition: "free"` to the below .yaml file.

-**NOTE:** Provisioning the Sharded Database using Cloning from Database Gold Image is `NOT` supported with Oracle Database 23ai Free.
+**NOTE:** Provisioning the Oracle Globally Distributed Database using Cloning from Database Gold Image is `NOT` supported with Oracle Database 23ai Free.

 Use the file: [ssharding_shard_prov_send_notification.yaml](./ssharding_shard_prov_send_notification.yaml) for this use case as below: